MicrosoftDocs/defender-docs/defender-endpoint/android-intune.md

     :::image type="content" source="media/579ff59f31f599414cedf63051628b2e.png" alt-text="The application-adding pane in the Microsoft Intune admin center portal" lightbox="media/579ff59f31f599414cedf63051628b2e.png":::

-2. On your managed Google Play page that loads subsequently, go to the search box and enter `Microsoft Defender`.
+2. On your managed Google Play page that loads, go to the search box and type `Microsoft Defender`.
 Your search should display the Microsoft Defender for Endpoint app in your Managed Google Play.
-Click on the Microsoft Defender for Endpoint app from the Apps search result.
+Select the Microsoft Defender for Endpoint app from the Apps search results.

     :::image type="content" source="media/0f79cb37900b57c3e2bb0effad1c19cb.png" alt-text="The Managed Google Play page in the Microsoft Intune admin center portal" lightbox="media/0f79cb37900b57c3e2bb0effad1c19cb.png":::

-3. In the App description page that comes up next, you should be able to see app details on Defender for Endpoint.
+3. In the **App description** page, you should be able to see app details about the Defender for Endpoint app.
 Review the information on the page and then select **Approve**.

     > [!div class="mx-imgBorder"]
     > :::image type="content" source="media/07e6d4119f265037e3b80a20a73b856f.png" alt-text="The page of Managed Google Play in the Microsoft Intune admin center portal" lightbox="media/07e6d4119f265037e3b80a20a73b856f.png":::